Division of Nursing and Health Sciences

 Upon completion of this program, graduates will be able to:

-• Learning the role / responsibility / professional ethics of an Optician
+• Learning the role / responsibility / professional ethics of an Optician; and

 Where should I direct specific questions about this program?